RonyKordahi/Event-Planner/README.md

 Deletes a scheduled event, the roles associated to it, and the event's text channel based on the parameters provided.

 If the command succeeds, a message will be displayed in the `event-planner` channel.

+**Only the event organizer can delete the event.**

+> ⚠️ Mods will also be allowed to delete events.

 ## The Required Parameters